modeha/modeha.github.io/README.md

 title: About
 permalink: /about/
 ---
-Mohsen Dehghani Master's degree in Optimization 2010-2013 and student of DESS in Machin learning at MILA 2022-2023 I start a master's degree in Machin learning at MILA 2022-2023 love to show how to apply theoretical mathematical knowledge to real-life problems by using computer languages such as Java, C++, or Python.
+Mohsen Dehghani Master's degree in Optimization 2010-2013 and student of DESS in Machine learning at MILA 2022-2023 I start a master's degree in Machine learning at MILA 2022-2023 love to show how to apply theoretical mathematical knowledge to real-life problems by using computer languages such as Java, C++, or Python.

 <object data="/assets/Resume_Mohsen_Dehghani.pdf" type="application/pdf" width="700px" height="700px">